bigmlcom/gen-data/README.md

 The possible parameters for a `lein run` task are:

-  - file : The output file.
+  - *-file* : The output file.
-  - classes : The number of classes (with associated clusters) in the data.
+  - *-classes* : The number of classes (with associated clusters) in the data.
-  - fields : The number of numeric fields the data.
+  - *-fields* : The number of numeric fields the data.
-  - hidden-fields : The number of hidden fields.
+  - *-hidden-fields* : The number of hidden fields.
 The hidden fields are part of the projected clusters, but not visible in the final data.
-  - rows : The number of rows.
+  - *-rows* : The number of rows.
-  - seed : A seed for random number generator.
+  - *-seed* : A seed for random number generator.